fvdsdel/Uitnodigingsregel/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment │
 └── module             <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes module a Python module
     │